Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 Important points to keep in mind while running pay per applicant campaigns

-• It is important to budget for high and low volume roles before running the campaign – this is not just limited to expenses but also to time and handling of responses.
+• Budget for high and low-volume roles before running the campaign – this is not just limited to expenses but also to time and handling of responses.

-• Since the initial pre-qualifying steps are now eliminated from the shortlisting process, it is important that recruiting teams stay prepared to deal with suitable as well as unsuitable candidates in order to maintain a positive hiring experience.
+• Since the initial pre-qualifying steps are now eliminated from the shortlisting process, it is important that recruiting teams stay prepared to deal with suitable, as well as unsuitable, candidates to maintain a positive hiring experience.
 This means teams must have rejection emails for unsuitable candidates prepared in advance.

-• They must also have application initiation emails in place.
-Additionally, there should be criteria specified within the applicant tracking system to ensure that any candidates who just didn’t make the cut can be added to a community database in case they need to be sought out later.
+• Have application initiation emails in place.
+Additionally, there should be criteria specified within the applicant tracking system to ensure that any candidates who just didn’t make the cut can be added to a community database for future open positions.

 How much does pay per applicant cost?